otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 ## 2. CSV files

 A CSV file is just a text file with a predictable shape: one record per line, fields separated by commas.
-You already have every tool you need to read and write one, from Week 01's string methods.
+You already have every tool you need to read and write one, from Module 01's string methods.

 ```
 Name,Phone,Email